intersel/Blapy/README.md

 The general algorithm of UPI Application is the following:
 * when a link is called (clicked),
-  * get the new content of the new page through an ajax call
+  * get the new content from the clicked page through an ajax call
   * get all the "upi-container" of the current page
   * for each "upi-container" of the current page
     * Get the "upi-container" with the same name ("upi-container-name") from the new page